The SentineleseThe SentineleseThe SentineleseThe SentineleseThe Sentinelese

 A “corporate John Allen Chau project” on Great Nicobar?

-The Sentinelese are the most isolated tribe on Earth but their distant neighbors, the Shompen, are perhaps the second most isolated.
+The Sentinelese are the most isolated Indigenous people on Earth but their distant neighbors, the Shompen, are also among the most isolated.
 Living only on the island of Great Nicobar in the southernmost part of the Andaman and Nicobar archipelago, most Shompen also reject all contact with outsiders.

 Indian government visualisation of the Great Nicobar mega-port, just one of several massive developments that are set to cause widespread ecological destruction on Great Nicobar island. © Ministry of Ports, Shipping and Waterways